surfingoldelephant/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Modules.md

 providers, functions, variables, and other resources.
 By default, PowerShell automatically loads an installed module the first time you use a command from the module.
-You can configure automatic module loading behavior using the variable `$PSModuleAutoloadingPreference`.
+You can configure automatic module loading behavior using the variable `$PSModuleAutoLoadingPreference`.
 For more information, see [about_Preference_Variables][08].

 You can also manually load or unload modules during a PowerShell session.
 To